Software on HPC

 Your profile

 This is optional, but to customize your HPC setup, it is often the case that you would like to run certain commands at the beginning of every Argon session.
-To do that, you can place these commands in a profile file called either .bash_profile or .bashrc.
-These files should already exist when you log in for the first time, ready for you to add things to them.
+There are two profile files to know about, both located in your home directory:

 For example, suppose you want to install an application that is not available as a module.
 You download and compile it and place the compiled binary in .local/bin.
-You would want to update the environment variable PATH so that the linux command line knows to look in this location for applications.
-So, the first few lines of your .bash_profile file might look like:
+You would export the updated PATH in .bash_profile, since it is an environment variable that needs to be inherited by child processes:

 #!/bin/bash